 - One-on-one meetings and workshops

-Mentors and mentees are required to meet at least 5 times per semester.
-You will also be required to check-in with the program manager at least 3 times per semester to update on progress and discuss any challenges.
+Mentors and mentees are required to meet at least five times per semester.
+You will also be required to check-in with the program manager at least two times per semester to update on progress and discuss any challenges.
 Mentors and mentees are also required to attend all workshops throughout the academic year.